Racism and the British State

 Nadine El-Enany is Senior Lecturer in Law at Birkbeck School of Law and Co-Director of the Centre for Research on Race and Law, and the author of Bordering Britain: Law, Race and Empire (MUP, 2020).

-Luke de Noronha is an academic and writer working at the University of Manchester.
-He is the author of Deporting Black Britons: Portraits of Deportation to Jamaica (MUP, 2020).
+Luke de Noronha is lecturer at the Sarah Parker Remond Centre (UCL) and author of Deporting Black Britons: Portraits of Deportation to Jamaica (MUP, 2020).

 3. Gang Land

 PART 2 - THE PERSISTENCE OF NATIONALISM